Transmission and Prevention

-It’s possible to contract the Herpes virus through direct contact with an active lesion or body fluid of an infected person.
-Herpes transmission occurs between discordant partners; a person with a history of infection (HSV seropositive) can pass the virus to an HSV seronegative person.
-There are no documented cases of infection via an inanimate object (e.g. a towel, toilet seat, drinking vessels).
-To infect a new individual, HSV travels through tiny breaks in the skin or mucous membranes in the mouth or genital areas.
-Even microscopic abrasions on mucous membranes are sufficient to allow viral entry.
+It’s possible to contract the Herpes virus through direct contact (with an active lesion) or bodily fluid of someone who has Herpes.
+The Herpes transmission happens between a person with a history of the infection and an individual without.
+There aren’t any documented cases of someone contracting the infection by touching an inanimate object (e.g. a towel, toilet seat, drinking vessels).
+In order to infect an individual, the Herpes Simplex Virus travels either through tiny breaks in the skin, mucous membranes in the mouth or genital areas.
+Even the tiniest microscopic abrasions or cuts in the skin are sufficient to allow the virus to enter the body.

 |Washing with Defense Soap for herpes prevention